ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 nonce
 : The [[Nonce|Nonce Struct]] to use for encryption.
     The same nonce must not be used more than once to encrypt data with the specified key.
-To prevent nonce reuse when encrypting multiple plaintexts with the same key, it is recommended to increment the previous nonce; a randomly generated nonce is not suitable.
-See [[How to: Generate Nonces]] for more information on generating nonces.

 !!!
 Note
     Using the same nonce with the same key more than once leads to catastrophic loss of security.

+: To prevent nonce reuse when encrypting multiple plaintexts with the same key,
+    it is recommended to increment the previous nonce; a randomly generated nonce is not suitable.
+See the [[Nonce Struct]] and [[How to: Generate Nonces]] for more information on generating nonces.

 associatedData
 : Optional additional data to be authenticated during decryption.